veeto

 Key Takeaways

-• Requires cities and counties to establish procedures for rescuing pets from evacuation zones during emergencies.
+• Requires cities and counties to establish formal procedures for rescuing pets during emergency evacuations.

 Get Involved